 | |

 Let the blueberry flavor shine with delicious Blueberry Mousse.
 It’s smooth, light, and incredibly rich at the same time.
-This recipe has only a few main ingredients and it can be adapted to make so many different mousse flavor combinations.
+This recipe has only a few essential ingredients, and it can be adapted to make so many different mousse flavor combinations.
 The sky is the limit.

 Bright purple mousse in a glass, garnished with three fresh blueberries and mint leaves.